upbound/provider-terraform/docs/MigrationGuide.md

 +    name: iam-role-demo-001-5zlnw-khtnv
 ```

-17) Remove the pause annnotation from associated Claim or XR (see step 6 where we
-initially set it)
+#### 17. Remove the pause annotation from associated Claim or XR (see step 6 where we initially set it)

 ```bash
 kubectl annotate terraformclaim.example.upbound.io/iam-role-demo-001 crossplane.io/paused=false